LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/swarm/external-db.md

-﻿# Using an external database on Docker - Amplia
+﻿# Using an external database on Docker Swarm - Amplia

-The [standard Docker compose file for Amplia](https://cdn.lacunasoftware.com/amplia/docker/amplia-stack.yml) includes an internal service for the database
+The [standard Docker Swarm compose file for Amplia](https://cdn.lacunasoftware.com/amplia/docker/amplia-stack.yml) includes an internal service for the database
 (Microsoft SQL Server).

 For production environments, there may be [concerns about running the database on Docker](https://vsupalov.com/database-in-docker/).
 If you prefer,